Piwigo/Piwigo-Mobile/Pods/iRate/README.md

     @property (nonatomic, assign) BOOL useUIAlertControllerIfAvailable;

 By default, iRate will use UIAlertView on iOS to display the rating prompt.
 UIAlertView was deprecated in iOS8 and replaced by UIAlertController.
 Unfortunately, unlike UIAlertView, presenting an alert with UIAlertController interferes with the ability of the app to display other controllers, and since iRate could theoretically display an alert at any point during the app's lifetime, it might clash with the app attempting to present another view controller.
 For this reason, use of UIAlertController is disabled by default.
-Uou should only set thus property to YES if you are certain that it won't clash with your app logic (e.g, if you have disabled automatic rating prompts, or if your app doesn't use any modal view controllers).
+You should only set this property to YES if you are certain that it won't clash with your app logic (e.g, if you have disabled automatic rating prompts, or if your app doesn't use any modal view controllers).

+    @property (nonatomic, assign) BOOL useSKStoreReviewControllerIfAvailable;

+By default, iRate will use the SKStoreReviewController to request reviews on iOS 10.3 and above.
+To disable this, set `useSKStoreReviewControllerIfAvailable` to `NO`.

 Advanced properties